SUSTAINABILITY AND ENVIRONMENTAL RESPONSIBILITY

 An Important Note About Precious Metals and Gemstones

 The keystone to "green" and ethically sourced precious metals is transparency of the supply chain.
-The same holds true for gemstones and diamonds deemed to be "devastation free."
+The same holds true for gemstones and diamonds deemed to be "devastation free" or "ethical".
 No manufacturer of finished jewelry is able to fully audit the supply chain of its raw materials.
 By working only with reputable suppliers, who in turn pledge to do the same, we can assure consumers that the materials used are from sources deemed "safe."
 Unfortunately, it is practically impossible to guarantee without question the source of elemental materials and gemstones.
-While the geographic provenance of many gemstones can be conclusively determined, facts about the mining conditions and chain of custody are much more elusive.
+While the geographic provenance of many gemstones can be conclusively determined in a laboratory, facts about the mining conditions and chain of custody are much more elusive.
+Antique and vintage diamonds and gemstones may have been mined with forced or slave labor.
+The conditions in which these older stones were mined will be impossible to ever know with certainty.
 The Kimberly Process Certification Scheme itself is fallible, and there have been documented violations and breaches of the system by Angola, Côte d'Ivoire, Democratic Republic of Congo, Venezuela and Zimbabwe.